 Using cPanel, you will need to reenter all login details for your MySQL databases: those details do not transfer.
 Within cPanel, go to the MySQL Databases section to reestablish those parameters.

 Look at the prefixes for each of the databases (what comes before the underscore in the filename).
 Every software that accesses those databases will need to be reconfigured to look for the correct prefixes.
 To do that, go through the IP address again, and get into FTP.
 Using FTP, you can reconfigure system files as needed.

 Though this may sound complex to some, don’t let it stress you out too much.
 All traffic is still seeing your “old” site.
 It’s just laying the groundwork.

 Now it’s time to flip the switch: changing your DNS (domain name system) servers.
 At the registrar (where you purchased the domain), go to the domain registration section of your account to do so.

 You should see information entered in this format for your domain name servers:

 In the same email that contained your IP information, you should also see your DNS servers.
 Those servers need to be changed.
 If not, retrieve them through support.
 It may take a day or two for everything to switch over properly, which is fine – you are essentially serving the same content through the two different sites.

 Try not to change anything on your website during this period.

-Test everything, making sure everything is looking all right with your site on the new web host over a couple of days.
+Test everything, ensuring everything is looking all right with your site on the new web host over a couple of days.
 Finally, cancel with the old hosting company.

 Well, you’ve done it… Wait, are you switching to the right hosting company, though?
-The right hosting company would be Atlantic.net after all and we offer excellent CPanel VPS Hosting among many others.
+After all, the right hosting company would be Atlantic.net, and we offer excellent CPanel VPS Hosting, among many others.
 In business since 1994, find out why our secure and sophisticated hosting solutions might be right for you.